-If staff have safeguarding concerns, or an allegation is made about another member of staff (including supply staff, volunteers and contractors) harming or posing a risk of harm to children, then this should be referred to the Headteacher where there are concerns/allegations about the Headteacher this should be referred to the Chair of Governors and in the event of concerns/allegations about the Headteacher, reported directly to the Designated Officer(s) at the Local Authority.
+If staff have safeguarding concerns, or an allegation is made about another member of staff (including supply staff, volunteers and contractors) harming or posing a risk of harm to children, then this should be referred to the Headteacher where there are concerns/allegations about the Headteacher this should be referred to the Chair of Governors, and in the event of concerns/allegations about the Headteacher, where the Headteacher is also the sole Proprietor of an independent school, this should be reported directly to the Designated Officer(s) at the Local Authority.

-Consultation without delay with the Designated Officer - Joanne Dickson, Tel: 01642 130 700 will determine what action follows.
-A multi-agency strategy meeting may be arranged to look at the complaint in its widest context, the Headteacher/senior member of school staff will attend this meeting, which will be arranged by the Designated Officer.
+Consultation without delay with the Designated Officer Joanne Dickson, Tel: 01642 130 700 / 01642 130 708 will determine what action follows.
+A multiagency strategy meeting may be arranged to look at the complaint in its widest context, the Headteacher/senior member of school staff will attend this meeting, which will be arranged by the Designated Officer.
 All issues will be recorded on the allegation management form and the outcome reached will be noted to ensure closure.